 (870) 680-4299 | email@example.com

-Dr. Zahid Hossain is an Associate Professor of Civil engineering at Arkansas State University.
-He has over ten years of experience in academics and 55 peer-reviewed journal articles.
+Dr. Zahid Hossain is a Professor and Co-Director of Civil engineering at Arkansas State University.
+He has over 15 years of experience in academia and 100 peer-reviewed journal articles and book chapters.
 His research interests include: energy conservation, recycling, nano- and bio-modifications, and intelligent system design of geotechnical and transportation materials for pavement applications.